Liebranca/avtomat/Grammar/README.md

 # SYNOPSIS

 The following is a collection of theorycrafting notes and little essays.
-It may represent experimental models for undergoing of future implementations.
+It may represent experimental models for undergoing or future implementations.

 # GRAMMAR